khulnasoft/tradescope/docs/recursive-analysis.md

 A recursive formula defines any term of a sequence relative to its preceding term(s).
 An example of a recursive formula is a<sub>n</sub> = a<sub>n-1</sub> + b.

-Why does this matter for Tradescope?
+Why does this matter for Freqtrade?
 In backtesting, the bot will get full data of the pairs according to the timerange specified.
 But in a dry/live run, the bot will be limited by the amount of data each exchanges gives.

 For example, to calculate a very basic indicator called `steps`, the first row's value is always 0, while the following rows' values are equal to the value of the previous row plus 1.
 If I were to calculate it using the latest 1000 candles, then the `steps` value of the first row is 0, and the `steps` value at the last closed candle is 999.